cartalyst/sentinel/usage/permissions.md

 - Can create, update and view users.
 - Cannot execute delete users.

-Since this is a special user, mainly because this user has two assigned groups, there are some things that you should know when assigning multiple groups to a user.
+Since this is a special user, mainly because this user has two assigned roles, there are some things that you should know when assigning multiple roles to a user.

-When a user has two or more groups assigned, if those groups have the same permissions but different permission access's are assigned, once any of those group permissions are denied, the user will be denied access to that permission no matter what the other groups have as a permission value and no matter with permission type is being used.
+When a user has two or more roles assigned, if those roles have the same permissions but different permission access's are assigned, once any of those role permissions are denied, the user will be denied access to that permission no matter what the other roles have as a permission value and no matter with permission type is being used.

 Which means for you to allow a permission to this specific user, you have to be using `strict` permissions and you have to change the user permission to grant access.

 #### Usage

-Permissions live on permissible models, users and groups.
+Permissions live on permissible models, users and roles.

 You can add, modify, update or delete permissions right on the objects.

 ##### Storing Permissions

+Permissions can either be stored as associative arrays on the Eloquent `user` or `role` by assigning it to the `permissions` attribute or using designated permission methods which make the process easier.

+**Array**

+Grant the user `user.create` and reject `user.delete`.

 ```php
 $user = Sentinel::findById(1);